 Like all ASP.NET web applications, Episerver CMS stores configuration settings in the web.config located in the root directory of the application.
 ASP.NET uses functionality called configuration inheritance; the file in your project only contains changes and additions to the configuration found in the machine.config file, which is the base configuration for all applications on your machine.

 The web.config file is separated into sections containing settings for a specific part of the application, usually based on namespaces.
 For example, the <system.web> section stores the settings used by the classes in the System.Web namespace.
 A list of section definitions at the top of web.config tells ASP.NET what sections this application uses in addition to the sections inherited from machine.config.
-A definition also tells ASP.NET what class to use when you create an object representation of the section.
+The definitions also tells ASP.NET what class to use when the object representation of the section is created.

 Accessing configuration settings programmatically